 MOM’S CHATTY GIRL

 The small six year old girl stood wide-eyed with excitement.
 She did not know exactly how to respond to the flutter in her stomach nor the prompting in her heart.
-She had an amazement of the anticipation as she listened to the minister talk about Jesus.
+She had an amazement of the anticipation felt as she listened to the minister talk about Jesus.
 She looked up into her mother’s tearful eyes.
 The mother’s eyes expressed a deep care and love that was different from what the girl had sensed before this moment.
 They looked at each other knowing God was about to reach another heart.
 He was about to claim and name another child.
 The church service ended and the mother and daughter walked out hand-in-hand.

 There was no need for words at this moment.
 The mother seemed to be in a thoughtful and somewhat prayerful state.
 The daughter sensing her mother’s deep thoughts, the best she could for a six year old, decided there was something very different about this cold rainy evening.
 The child refrained from speaking with all her might as she knew this was not a time to be her usual chatty self.
 This was a great restraint for this talkative and smiley child.
 There was a special hush to this night and the little girl knew before she went to bed she would be different.
 Her mother knew this too.